abhishek1551/Excel-and-Powerbi-visualisations/README.md

-Created an Interactive dashboard for a pizza company using powerbi; data were imported from MSSQL Server.
+This repository contains interactive dashboards made using Powerbi; data were imported from MSSQL Server and also from CSV files.